alphagov/re-rotas/README.md

 - Email addresses and on-call dates (for manual calendars)
 - PagerDuty calendar links (link to iCalendar) (for PagerDuty calendars)

 Authentication is done via Google OAuth.
+With the exception of Icalendar exports which are long salted URLs (they are supposed to be "public").

 ## How to run it locally
 `./startup.sh`